Our current fellows include Matthew T. Marr, MD, Robert T. Nevitt, MD, Thomas Kerestes, MD, Joel M. Prince, MD, and Abdel-Moneim Mohamed Ali, MD.

-The University of Oklahoma College of Medicine plastic surgery residency program has two plastic surgery positions.
-The training program is a fully accredited training program.
-It offers two independent positions through the San Francisco Match (SF Match) as a three-year total training program after fulfilling the prerequisite requirements set forth by the American Board of Plastic Surgery.
+The University of Oklahoma Independent Plastic Surgery Residency Program is an ACGME fully accredited 3-year training program which accepts two positions per year.
+These positions are offered through the San Francisco Match contingent upon fulfilling the prerequisite requirements set forth by the American Board of Plastic Surgery.